samhiq/Samhiq-Mailer/README.md

 ## 🛠️ How to Use Samhiq-Mailer

-Follow these simple steps to use Samhiq-Mailer:
+Follow these simple steps to unleash the power of Samhiq-Mailer:

 ```bash
 git clone https://github.com/samhiq/Samhiq-Mailer.git